Forecasting Well Production Data in Unconventional Resources

 - Identify well performance characteristics and flow regimes using diagnostic plots

-- Estimate key reservoir and completion parameters using model-based production analysis
+- Estimate key reservoir and completion parameters

 - Establish the optimal workflow to help quantify well performance uncertainty and non-uniqueness